Susan Brownrigg is the author of the Gracie Fairshaw series, and Kintana and the Captain's Curse.

 1) A postcard from Blackpool!

-A fun hour-long workshop using maps and real postcards sent by visitors to Blackpool in the past.
+A fun hour-long WRITING workshop using maps and real postcards sent by visitors to Blackpool in the past to spark story ideas.

 2) Hold the Front Page!